 The grape bunches from the two vineyards are carefully hand harvested and sorted separately, as they ripen at slightly different times the end of September and early October.
 Immediately, the whole bunches are gently pressed and juice is separated, to prevent any color from being extracted from the pink tinted skins.
 Fermentation and aging takes place in temperature controlled stainless steel tanks.
 The wine never touches any wood.
 Malolactic fermentation is prevented.
 The wine is refined in bottle for ten months before release.

 After 4 years, the color is still pale with an straw yellow color.
 Immediate and compelling, but intensely fruity, and fresh aromas on the nose reminiscent of green apple and pear enhanced with mineral and lemon-lime citrus notes.
 Electrifying energy and stunning on the palate, a dry wine of substantial structure and complexity with exclamation points for its particularly bright and active acidity for the variety.
-Uber flavors are embellished with underlying minerality from the marl-glacial deposits unique to each vineyard.
+Uber flavors are embellished with underlying saline-like minerality from the marl-glacial deposits unique to each vineyard.
 A fairly full-bodied, 100% varietal Pinot Grigio, the 1939 Infine takes the ubiquitous Pinot Grigio and lifts it to new, lofty heights of appreciation.
 Should continue to evolve and surprise skeptics.
 13.0% alcohol.
 6.4 g/l acidity.
-761 cases produced.

 Perfection with Renée’s miso glazed black cod.
 But delicious and fully appreciated by itself!
 We think this is the perfect autumn-fall wine.
 Try with butternut squash ravioli with toasted pine nuts, sage and brown butter sauce.
 Or grilled bockwurst sausage garnished with sauteed sliced apple and pear.
 An obvious and easy choice for the Thanksgiving table!